Platform-independent GUI library: Alternative approaches

 Web browsers offer a convenient alternative for many applications.
 Web browsers utilize HTML as a presentation layer for applications hosted on a central server, and web browsers are available for pretty much every platform.
 However, some applications do not lend themselves well to the web paradigm, requiring a local application with GUI capabilities.
 Where such applications must support multiple platforms, PIGUI can be more appropriate.

-Instead of using a PIGUI, developers could partition their applications into GUI and non-GUI objects, and implement the GUI objects in the native API.
-Then, when porting, only the GUI objects need to be rewritten for the new platform.
+Instead of using a PIGUI, developers could partition their applications into GUI and non-GUI parts, and implement the GUI parts in the native API.
+Then, when porting, only the GUI parts need to be rewritten for the new platform.
 There are some software developers who recommend this course of action, as it produces a better fit on each platform and eliminates the overhead often associated with PIGUI toolkits.
 Obviously, this may require more effort in both the initial development and in ongoing maintenance (no single base of source code).
 It also means learning how to code for every target platform, which is not (usually) a trivial task, hence the market for PIGUI packages.